sheikhkayenat/alphafoldonhpc/README.md

 ## Prerequisites

-1. Access to the HPC cluster at Ibex.
+1. Access to the HPC cluster at Ibex or any other supercomputing cluster.
 2. Modules required:
     - AlphaFold v2.3.2
     - CUDA 12.2